-Here are some important terms used generally in telephony and specifically in FreeSWITCH.
-What's also needed is a broad but precise conceptual overview, written for the layman.
-The terms can sometimes be confusing and trip up understanding; hopefully this glossary will help.
+Here are some important terms used generally in telephony, and specifically with FreeSWITCH.
+The terms can sometimes be confusing, and trip up understanding; hopefully this glossary will help.

 enCoder / Decoder - software that translates data in/out of some format.
 Particularly: audio data-length compressors / decompressors.

 Set of XML files that parse the call details and decide where to route the call.